← All posts

 More than 70% of homeowners research their home's value online before ever contacting an agent.
 A home valuation widget captures this intent at the exact moment it happens.

 The mechanic is simple: a homeowner lands on your website, enters their address to get a free instant estimate, and you receive their full contact information and property details in real time.
 Tools like HomeScore make the setup frictionless — one line of code embeds the widget on any website, and the homeowner gets a branded PDF valuation report by email automatically.
+See the full home valuation widget setup guide if you haven't added one yet.

 • Place it above the fold on your homepage for maximum visibility